sdudhankar/Hello-World/README.md

 # Hello-World
-Simple Angular js Hello World Test Application to understand Angular
+Simple Angular js Hello World Test Application to understand Angular in a simplest way.